iifl-logo

 The Members of Retina Paints Limited

-We have audited the accompanying standalone financial statements of Retina Paints Limited which comprise the balance sheet as at 31 March 2023, the statement of Profit and Loss, the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Retina Paints Limited which comprise the balance sheet as at 31 March 2024, the statement of Profit and Loss, the Cash Flow Statement for the year then ended, and notes to the financials statements, including a summary of significant accounting policies and other explanatory information.

 BASIS FOR OPINION